-General strategy: Encourage precise and punctilious notetaking General strategy: Prevent ambiguous diffusion of responsibility
+General strategy: Prevent ambiguous diffusion of responsibility

 Specific approach: Make sure the transfer of responsibilities is stated explicitly and verbally acknowledged by the person receiving the responsibility.

 General strategy: Prevent ambiguous diffusion of responsibility

 Specific approach: Make sure the transfer of responsibilities is stated explicitly and verbally acknowledged by the person receiving the responsibility.